 NOTE: Commercial use of your University account is strictly prohibited.

-SciFinder-n indexes the same vast chemicstry and biochemistry litertature as SciFinder (see above).
-It also includes PatentPak full text patents, MehotdsNow detailed reaction information for many organic reactions, and a Retrosynthetic Plan tool to automatically create synthesis plans for desired organic molecules.
+SciFinder-n indexes the same vast chemistry and biochemistry literature as SciFinder (see above).
+It also includes PatentPak full text patents, MethodsNow detailed reaction information for many organic reactions, and a Retrosynthetic Plan tool to automatically create synthesis plans for desired organic molecules.

 Dates: 1907 - present, with selected material from 1840 - 1907,